TBD54566975/known-customer-credential/README.md

 * PII is subsequently sent to the IDV vendor via the backend system for verification

 > [!IMPORTANT]
-> KCC issuance necessitates web-based IDV for reasons that are explained in this document
+> Web-based IDV is necessary for reasons that are explained in this document

 # Requirements
 This body of work is an extension of the work being done for tbDEX.
 In effect, this proposal considers the following as requirements: